LLebronC/M5-mcv/README.md

 ## Code Changes

+- Added the densenet model using the implementation from: https://github.com/titu1994/DenseNet, now the denset net 40 is available.
+For using this model, please set densenet into the config file (model_name).
 - Small change.
 Modified TensorFlow dowload link in the code/README.m file, from https://github.com/Theano/Theano to https://www.tensorflow.org/install/install_linux.
 - Modified Optimizer_factory from Tools folder, added learning rate parameter to the Adam and SGD optimizers in order to be useful.
 - Added new CNN models for classification: Resnet50 and InceptionV3.
 Using the Keras implementation are available in the configuration file in the parameter "model_name".